Solaget/coffee-web-frontend/README.md

 - **Responsive Design**: Enjoy a seamless experience across various devices, from desktops to mobile phones.
 - **Product Catalog**: Explore our wide range of coffee products, each with detailed descriptions and images.
 - **Shopping Cart**: Easily manage your purchases with our intuitive shopping cart feature.
 Add items, remove them, or update quantities with just a few clicks.
-- **Checkout Process**: Complete your order hassle-free with our streamlined checkout process.
 - **Dynamic UI**: Experience smooth transitions and interactive elements that enhance user engagement.
 - **Beautifully Styled**: Immerse yourself in a visually stunning design that highlights the elegance of coffee culture.